marttp/marttp/README.md

 I'm running page called [TP Coder](https://www.facebook.com/tpcoder).
 I'm proud in my state without community support.
 I just want to drive society.

+## For Startup founder

+> Since I have my own direction, I might not be interesting in the opportunity of full-time work in a startup company.
+However, If you still prefer me, interested in my project, looking for my contribution to your business, and pay me for each project instead of stock options.
+I'm ok to do so by project and I will spent my time after work or weekend.
+I want to pursue for higher degree and funding myself. 🙇‍♂️

 ## Society contributions note

 * Please let me know if you are looking for more contributors to an open-source project and if my skills meet your expectations/requirements.